 Below: The root of Columbine is a vertical underground woody stem (a caudex) with branching side roots and in mid-summer the plant will die back to the caudex.

 Notes: Wild Columbine is indigenous to the Garden area.
 Eloise Butler catalogued it on May 25, 1907.
-Martha Crone planted it in 1938 and over 50 plants in 1945; Cary George did in 1993 and Susan Wilkins did in 2009 and 2011.
+Martha Crone planted it in 1938 and over 50 plants in 1945, more in '46 and '47; Cary George did in 1993 and Susan Wilkins did in 2009, 2011 and 2013.
 It is native to Minnesota in all but seven counties.
 Its range in the U.S. is the eastern 2/3rds of the country as far west as Kansas.
 Aquilegia canadensis is the only native columbine found in Minnesota.
 In North America the plant ranges from the central plains eastward, absent in Louisiana and most of the Canadian maritime provinces.
 There are known folk medicinal uses for the seeds and for the roots.